01If You Beat the Sellers up on Price, Don't Expect Concessions Later

 Though it can't always be avoided, try to be sure that your client doesn't arrive with their furniture on closing day with no place to live or money to pay the movers for van storage because they can't move in for three days.

-Top 7 Things to Tell Your Real Estate Buyer Clients Early On
+Things to Tell Your Real Estate Buyer Clients

 Real estate deals fall through every day for a variety of reasons.
 Unfortunately, many times these deal-killer scenarios could have been avoided if the real estate agent or broker had just educated their buyer clients as to the process before the first purchase contract was written.